Are you maximizing all the sale opportunities your Facebook cover photo offers?

 Watch this video for a step by step tutorial on how to create a clickable Facebook Cover.

 How To Add A Clickable Call-To-Action

-After you have your image uploaded on your Facebook Page, you will be able to make your image clickable.
-This is a great feature that Facebook now allows.
+After you have your image uploaded on your Facebook Page, you can make your image clickable.

 To make your image clickable, all you have to do is click on your image.

 Your image will open with a description box on the right.

 Here, you will add a description of your call-to-action with a clickable link that will lead the reader to a destination of your choice.

 When you have finished adding your information, hit save.